NBA 2K20 and Borderlands 3 discounted for Stadia Pro - 9to5Google

 Beyond the monthly free games and access to 4K 60FPS streaming, Stadia Pro offers its members exclusive discounts on games.
-Starting today, the Google Stadia store is putting a steep discount on Red Dead Redemption 2, NBA 2K20, Borderlands 3, and more.
+Starting today, the Google Stadia store is putting a steep discount on Red Dead Redemption 2, Dragon Ball Xenoverse 2, Borderlands 3, and more.

 Over the past few months, Stadia’s discounts have usually been pretty significant, but today’s sales are definitely some of the best.
 Today through March 4, Stadia Pro members can take a whopping 66% off of NBA 2K20, including the base, Digital Deluxe, and Legend editions.
 Opting for the Digital Deluxe or Legend edition will net you bonus currency and some extras for the game’s MyTEAM and MyCAREER features.